furudbat/sakuna_fertilizer_helper/README.md

 You can add Items into the Inventory from the Items-List, then add Items to the fertilizer.
 Manage the Inventory list how ever you want, Items only you have in your games inventory, items you only want to use in fertilizer, etc.
 In "Recommended" (Items) you find Items for your current build like boosting yield (HP), Aroma (Magic) or Heartiness.
-## What this site is not
- * making THE best fertilizer
- * helping you with Diseases

-# Features
+## Features

 * Farming Guide
-    - Balanced-, Yield-, Heartiness-, Aesthetic- and Aroma-Harvest with Seasons
+  * Balanced-, Yield-, Heartiness-, Aesthetic- and Aroma-Harvest with Seasons
-    - Planting space
+  * Planting space
 * Fertilizer Mixer
-   - shows additional Stats and Item-Effects
+  * shows additional Stats and Item-Effects
-   - show "Recommended" Items
+  * show "Recommended" Items
-   - show "Expirable" Items
+  * show "Expirable" Items
 * Item List

-## Missing Features
- * Use more then one amount of Item (hard to find out scalability of item effect)
- * Item Icons
- * Food and Cooking ?
- * Website theming ?

 ## Run

-Well to just run this project on your local machine, you need [Jekyll](https://jekyllrb.com/) and run `bundle exec jekyll serve`.
+You need [Jekyll](https://jekyllrb.com/) and to run this project on your local machine run `bundle exec jekyll serve`.

 ## Requirements (for development)